Phy-Q as a measure for physical reasoning intelligence: Methods

-For evaluating the \textit{broad generalization}, we train an agent on the training tasks on a subset of templates, $TrainTasks^i_{broad} = \cup_{\{j | template_j \in scenario^{train}_i\}} TrainTasks^j_{local}$, and evaluate on the testing tasks of the rest of the templates within the same scenario, $TestTasks^i_{broad} = \cup_{\{j | template_j \in scenario^{test}_i\}} TestTasks^j_{local}$, where $scenario^{train}_i$ is the set of training templates and $scenario^{test}_i$ is the testing templates for $scenario_i$.
-We also make sure that $\forall i, scenario^{train}_i \cap scenario^{test}_i = \emptyset $.
 We evaluate the \textit{broad generalization} performance for all 15 scenarios.
 We assume that if an agent learns the required strategic physical rule to solve a set of task templates, it should be able to apply the same strategic physical rule to solve unseen tasks from other templates within the same scenario.
-Opposed to this, the performance on \textit{local generalization} evaluation may not represent an agent's physical rule generalizing capability but memorizing a special-purpose heuristic.
-Figure \ref{fig_evaluation_setup} is a diagrammatic representation of the two evaluation settings.
+As opposed to this, the performance on \textit{local generalization} evaluation may not represent an agent's physical rule generalizing capability but memorizing a special-purpose heuristic.
+Figure 2b is a diagrammatic representation of the two evaluation settings and Figure 2c shows an illustration of how generalizing a physical rule is evaluated in the \textit{broad generalization} evaluation setting.

-Our physical reasoning quotient (Phy-Q) is inspired by deviation IQ \cite{wechslerIQ} for humans.
+Our physical reasoning quotient (Phy-Q) is inspired by the deviation IQ \cite{wechslerIQ} of humans.
 We calculate Phy-Q of an agent using the results of our \textit{broad generalization} evaluation since we consider that this evaluation measures the agent's ability in generalizing strategic physical rules.
 When calculating the Phy-Q we exclude the first two scenarios: single force and multiple forces, as the solution for the two scenarios is directly shooting the bird to the exact location of the pig.
-Given that we have provided a trajectory planner for both humans and agents, solving the tasks of the two scenarios are straightforward.
-This is also evident from the exceptionally high results (in Section \ref{loc_and_bro_results}) of the Pig Shooter agent that directly shoots at the pigs without doing any physical reasoning.
+Given that we have provided a trajectory planner for both humans and agents, solving the tasks of the two scenarios is straightforward.
+This is also evident from the exceptionally high results (in Section \nameref{loc_and_bro_results}) of the Pig Shooter agent that directly shoots at the pigs without doing any physical reasoning.
 We define the Phy-Q score as follows: